-Since opening in June 2014, the Metro Transit Green Line has been slowly stitching the Twin Cities back together.
+- Since opening in June 2014, the Metro Transit Green Line has been slowly stitching the Twin Cities back together.
 Connecting downtown Saint Paul with downtown Minneapolis, it carries 40,000 people a day – college students and immigrants, professional and retail workers, politicians and the homeless.
 Moving through a diversity of communities, the green line crosses many boundaries of culture, race, and class.
 As it does so, this line of connection can also call our attention to the shifting demographics of the Twin Cities and ongoing disparities in access to housing, education, and other human needs.

-Immersion Trip: Iringa, Tanzania
+- Immersion Trip: Iringa, Tanzania (May 2017)

-Sub-Saharan Africa is a part of the planet known – at least in pop culture – as a place of heartbreaking need.
+- Sub-Saharan Africa is a part of the planet known – at least in pop culture – as a place of heartbreaking need.
 At the same time, as it experiences rapid economic and technological growth, is it also an area marked by tremendous opportunity.
 With 70 percent of its population under the age of thirty it is, without a doubt, the youngest region of the world.

-In May 2017, following the practice of accompaniment, young adults (ages 19-29) from across the Saint Paul Area Synod walked shoulder-to-shoulder with their young adult counterparts in Tanzania as they navigate, together, the shifting world in which they find themselves.
+- In May 2017, following the practice of accompaniment, young adults (ages 19-29) from across the Saint Paul Area Synod walked shoulder-to-shoulder with their young adult counterparts in Tanzania as they navigate, together, the shifting world in which they find themselves.
 By connecting change-makers there with change-makers here, we’ll see what new thing God might be calling us all to.